Pineapple Pork Chops

 - The sweet pineapple pairs perfectly with the savory pork chops.

-Ingredients Needed for Pineapple Pork Chops
+Ingredients for Pineapple Pork Chops

 - Pork chops – We used boneless pork chops about 3/4” – 1” thick.
+You can also use bone-in pork chops, but boneless pork chops cook more evenly.
+If you use bone-in pork chops increase the cooking time.

 - Soy Sauce – Balances out the flavors and acts as a brine.